turingschool/front-end-curriculum/lessons/module-1/js-object-literals.md

 <section class="call-to-action">

 ### Solo Practice: Reassigning & Adding
-- Go back to the repl about your order, and add a property of "location" to your object.
-Assign it to a string of any coffee shop location you frequent.
+- Go back to the repl about you, and add a property of `currentLocation` to your object.
+Assign it to a string of any coffee shop location you (used to) frequent.
-- Now try re-assigning the **drinkOrder** property to a different string.
+- Now try re-assigning the **age** property to a different number.
 - 🤞Remember to call the object or the property on the last line of the file (or in the console), and run the repl to verify the outcome!
 </section>